 - Gondor Calls for Aid: Played with, Billie and Thea get the musicians needed to help write the song.
 But it's just the starting point.
-Bill and Ted realize if they're gonna to truly unite everyone, then everyone through time and space should join in too.
+Bill and Ted realize that if they're gonna truly unite everyone, then everyone through time and space should join in too.
 So they use the "Infinite" number on the phone booth to project themselves across time and space and give people instruments to help out.

 - Happy Ending Override: The second movie ended with the implication that the Wyld Stallyns' worldwide concert was the night that united the world in peace.
-This film reveals it wasn't, and they still haven't written the song meant to do that yet.
+This film reveals that it wasn't, and they still haven't written the song meant to do that yet.

 - Hero of Another Story: Aside from both Bill and Ted as well as their daughters, the princesses have their own time-travelling adventures off-screen in order to find a time where they'd be happy with their marriages.
 By the end, they both decide that they're happy being with Bill and Ted in the present.

 - Historical Domain Character: Billie and Thea meet and recruit Louis Armstrong, Jimi Hendrix, Wolfgang Amadeus Mozart and Ling Lun on their quest through time to form a band.

 - Historical Gender Flip: The girls are surprised to find out that Ling Lun is actually a woman.